BrucePerens/recursive_generic/README.md

   - **:one_argument** : This is used when delegating the
     operators `==`, `===`, `<=`, `>=`, `<=>`, and `!=`.
 The compiler
-    insists that they be declared with only one argument, while the normal method of delegation declares delegated methods with (*positional_arguments, **named_arguments) as their argument list
+    insists that they be declared with only one argument, while the normal method of delegation declares delegated methods as `delegated_method(*positional_arguments, **named_arguments)`
     so that all positional and named arguments can be passed on to the delegate method.
-When `form: :one_argument` is used, the argument list of the declared method will take only one argument, and not pass on any named arguments.
+When `form: :one_argument` is used, the argument list of the delegated method will take only one argument, and not pass on any named arguments.

 ## Installation